-During the summer of 2016, CULTR will execute phase two of its Language Teacher Retention Project called the Teacher Retention Seminar.
-As phase two of the three phase Language Teacher Retention Project, CULTR will hold weeklong summer workshops that will establish the base of a multi-layered mentoring/enrichment program to reduce burnout and attrition in language teachers.
-Through a cohort of 50-75 K-12 language instructors, attendees will join intensive workshops focusing on strategies for class management, efficacy, technology integration, student engagement, and professional development.
-Unlike traditional summer workshops, these workshops will serve to develop communication and professional mentoring networks that will continue through the following years.
+During the summer of 2016, CULTR executed phase two of its Language Teacher Retention Project called the Teacher Retention Seminar.
+As phase two of the three phase Language Teacher Retention Project, CULTR held weeklong summer workshops that established the base of a multi-layered mentoring/enrichment program to reduce burnout and attrition in language teachers.
+Through a cohort of 50-75 K-12 language instructors, attendees joined intensive workshops focusing on strategies for class management, efficacy, technology integration, student engagement, and professional development.
+Unlike traditional summer workshops, these workshops serve to develop communication and professional mentoring networks that will continue through the following years.

 CULTR has pushed this project forward as national teacher shortages for positions across foreign language education have worsened in an era where resources for education are even scarcer.
 At this time, foreign language teachers have one of the highest attrition rates in K-12 education due to factors including self-efficacy concerns and a lack of professional mentoring resources.
 Correspondingly, this dilemma underscores an urgent need to increase recruitment into the field of education.
 In this alarming landscape, the rate of teacher attrition, especially among new foreign language educators, remains particularly distressing across certain areas of the southeastern United States.
 As a Title VI LRC based in Atlanta, Georgia, research into the development of new approaches and tools to reverse these negative trends remains imperative.

-In an innovative approach to address both the shortage of qualified language instructors and the challenges in retaining experienced instructors, the Language Teacher Retention Project is approaching stage two in a three-stage endeavor that will endure over CULTR’s four year funding cycle.
+In an innovative approach to address both the shortage of qualified language instructors and the challenges in retaining experienced instructors, the Language Teacher Retention Project is a three-stage endeavor that will endure over CULTR’s four year funding cycle.

 Greg Kessler is the Director of the Language Resource Center and Associate Professor of Computer Assisted Language Learning in the Department of Linguistics at Ohio University.
 He is also an affiliated faculty member in Instructional Technology in the Patton College of Education.
 His research addresses instructional technology, teacher preparation, language teaching, language learning and associated human behavior.
 He has published widely and delivered featured talks around the world.